ploigos-automated-governance/1-demo/README.md

   git config http.sslVerify false
   ```

 - Push the upstream code to the new repo that you created in Gitea.
 Use the username and password from above when prompted for credentials.
-After a successful push, naviagate back to the project root directory.
+After a successful push, navigate back to the project root directory.

   ```shell
   git push